-Dalmatian capital and the largest town, Split is entirely built on remains of almost 2.000 years old Roman palace.
+Dalmatian capital and the largest town, Split is entirely built on remains of an almost 2.000 years old Roman palace.

-Zadar isn't the best preserved Dalmatian town, due to heavy bombing during the WWII, but its impressive Roman forum dating back to the 1st century BC still stands, as well as a wonderful church of St. Donat from 9th century.
+Zadar isn't the best-preserved Dalmatian town, due to heavy bombing during WWII, but its impressive Roman forum dating back to the 1st century BC still stands, as well as a wonderful church of St. Donat from the 9th century.

-If you like to explore history and culture of an area you visit, you'll have plenty to do in Dalmatia.
+If you like to explore the history and culture of an area you visit, you'll have plenty to do in Dalmatia.

-Here, I might be biased, and lucky, as my mother-in-law cooks heavenly Dalmatian food: beef stew – pasticada, with homemade gnocchi, seafood or veal risotto, Swiss chard, or artichokes with broad beans, yummy fish stew (brodeto), dried cod in white wine sauce with potatoes, and my winter fave – rastika cabbage with cured ham and sausages, to mention just few dishes.
+Here, I might be biased, and lucky, as my mother-in-law cooks heavenly Dalmatian food: beef stew – pasticada, with homemade gnocchi, seafood or veal risotto, Swiss chard, or artichokes with broad beans, yummy fish stew (brodeto), dried cod in white wine sauce with potatoes, and my winter fave – rastika cabbage with cured ham and sausages, to mention just a few dishes.

-The highest Croatian mountains, Velebit, Mosor and Biokovo, that backdrop the coastal Dalmatia, offer not only stunning vistas, but also endless opportunities for adrenaline-pumping activities.
+The highest Croatian mountains, Velebit, Mosor, and Biokovo, that backdrop the coastal Dalmatia, offer not only stunning vistas but also endless opportunities for adrenaline-pumping activities.